Dhyankannoth/Spotify-Playlist-Backup/README.md

 Fully responsive and retro-styled UI 🎮

-🖥️ Demo

-Check it out live on GitHub Pages:
-Spotify Playlist Backup

 🚀 How to Use

 Click Login with Spotify to authenticate securely.

-Enter a playlist ID (the unique Spotify playlist code).
+Enter a playlist ID or URL.

 Click Fetch Playlist to see all tracks.